ThilinaRajapakse/simpletransformers/docs/_docs/12-ner-specifics.md

 ## Prediction Caveats

 By default, `NERModel` will split input sequences to the `predict()` method on spaces and assign a NER tag to each "word" of the split sequence.
 This might not be desirable in some languages (e.g. Chinese).
-To avoid this, you can specify `split_on_spaces=False` when calling the `NERModel.predict()` method.
+To avoid this, you can specify `split_on_space=False` when calling the `NERModel.predict()` method.
 In this case, you must provide a list of lists as the `to_predict` input to the `predict()` method.
 The inner list will be the list of split "words" belonging to a single sequence and the outer list is the list of all sequences.

 ## Lazy Loading Data